tarfahalrashed/Shapir/README.md

 - Documentation: https://shapir.org/doc -->

 ## Overview
-Shapir is an ecosystem that significantly simplifies the work for users, even non-programmers, to create interactive web applications that operate on standardized data accessible through arbitrary web APIs.
+<p style="text-align: justify;">Shapir is an ecosystem that significantly simplifies the work for users, even non-programmers, to create interactive web applications that operate on standardized data accessible through arbitrary web APIs.
 It consists of three related components: **WoOPI**, **ShapirJS**, and **ShapirUI**.
 WoOPI is a novel standardized, machine-readable API ontology, which can be used to provide a description that wraps the API with objects conforming to the canonical type definitions provided by [Schema.org](https://schema.org).
 ShapirJS is a JavaScript library that uses a WoOPI description to present the API's data as typed objects in the local environment.
 And ShapirUI is a graphical tool that lets even non-programmers create the required WoOPI descriptions, using standard data types.
 These three components are connected.
 One uses ShapirUI to describe an API.
 ShapirUI then generates a corresponding WoOPI description that can be used by ShapirJS to generate a JavaScript client library for that API.
 We integrated ShapirJS with [Mavo](https://mavo.io), an interactive declarative HTML-based language, to empower a user to create applications interacting with APIs' data by writing only HTML, with no JavaScript programming required.
-Any API described once by WoOPI, can be used by all other users.
+Any API described once by WoOPI, can be used by all other users.</p>

 ## JavaScript Library (ShapirJS)